al7o1d/conversion-app/README.md

 # conversion-app

-PoundStretcher is a conversion application that pulls real-time rates to calculate values
+PoundStretcher is a conversion application for Android that pulls real-time rates to calculate values

+Dependencies:
+Android API19
+apache commons libraries